excon/excon/README.md

 Proxy support must be set when establishing a connection object and cannot be overridden in individual requests.

-NOTE: Excon will use the environment variables `http_proxy` and `https_proxy` if they are present.
-If these variables are set they will take precedence over a :proxy option specified in code.
-If "https_proxy" is not set, the value of "http_proxy" will be used for both HTTP and HTTPS connections.
+NOTE: Excon will use `HTTP_PROXY` and `HTTPS_PROXY` environment variables.
+If set they will take precedence over any :proxy option specified in code.
+If "HTTPS_PROXY" is not set, "HTTP_PROXY" will be used for both HTTP and HTTPS connections.
+To disable this behavior, set the `NO_PROXY` environment variable and other environment variable proxy settings will be disregarded.

 ## Reusable ports